zigarrre/asteroids/README.txt

 Compiling
 ---------

-To compile asteroids, you need a recent version of SFML 2 (sfml-dev.org), Thor (developement version) (bromeon.ch/libraries/thor) and Boost (boost.org).
+To compile asteroids, you need a recent version of SFML 2 (sfml-dev.org), Thor (developement version) (bromeon.ch/libraries/thor), Boost (boost.org) and a compiler which supports C++11.

 Tested versions are: